Donmutalib/Request-Header-Parser-Microservice/README.md

-# requestHeaderParser
+# nodejs-request-header-parser

 ## Motivation
-It can be used with any shopping project needing JSON products.
-This project incorporates filtering capabilities using django-filter.
-Django-filter is a generic, reusable application to alleviate writing some of the more mundane bits of view code.
+When a client makes an HTTP request to your API, they'll often include several HTTP headers.
+Before you can process the request, you'll need to parse these headers to determine their contents.
+This is often done in the context of user authentication and API token creation.

-### Goal
+## Goal
-The goal with drf-ecommerce-api is to provide a client user with e-commerce JSON data and allow users to filter based on a model’s fields, displaying the form to let them do this.
+The goal of nodejs-request-header-parser is to

-⚙️ Installation
+## ⚙️ Installation

-Clone the repo by running git clone git@github.com:backendkolawole/Request-Header-Parser-Microservice.git in terminal
+- Clone the repo

-run npm install
+  `git clone git@github.com:backendkolawole/Request-Header-Parser-Microservice.git`

+- Install dependencies

+  `npm install`

-run npm start
+- run

+`npm start`

 ## Other usage examples

+**GET /api/whoami**
-A request to /api/whoami should return a JSON object with your IP address in the ipaddress key.

-A request to /api/whoami should return a JSON object with your preferred language in the language key.

-A request to /api/whoami should return a JSON object with your software in the software key.
+Should return a JSON object with your IP address in the ipaddress key, your preferred language in the language key and your software in the software key.

-## Closing and resources
 ## Contact
-## Contributing